-2.1.4 Clever chemistry
+2.1.4 Sustainable chemistry

-Areas of application: real-time measurement of soil nutrient status; real-time measurement of feed conversion rates; biopolymers for crop production; novel pesticides and herbicides; waste recovery.
+Areas of application: real-time measurement of soil nutrient status; real-time measurement of feed; onversion rates; biopolymers for crop production; novel pesticides and herbicides; waste recovery.

-Contributing disciplines: chemistry; computing/IT; biochemistry; soil science.
+Contributing disciplines: chemistry; computing/IT; biochemistry.

-The potential contribution of green-sustainable clever chemistry applications to plant and animal production is yet to be fully imagined let alone realised.
+The potential contribution of sustainable chemistry applications to plant and animal production is yet to be fully imagined let alone realised.
 However, in several areas, significant contributions are already occurring while in others there is clear potential.

 There is increasing sophistication in IPM (weeds, insects, fungi) programs.
-The absolute need to increase the sustainability of agricultural activities means that greater emphasis is being placed on the development of a new generation of agro-chemicals that combine greater efficacy towards target species with near-zero toxicity to non-target ones.
+The absolute need to increase the sustainability of agricultural activities means that greater emphasis is being placed on the development of a new generation of agrochemicals that combine greater efficacy towards target species with near-zero toxicity to non-target ones.